 By Peggy Jo Goodfellow, Arizona Farm Bureau: Teaching children to manage resources is one of the most important legacies we can provide.
 Anyone who has raised children can tell you that it is an on-going process - not something taught in one or two easy lessons.
 Managing money is a continual learning process even for adults.
-Fortunately Farm Bureau members have easy access to Farm Bureau Financial Services agents who are trained to help you achieve your financial goals.

 Being a parent myself, I started as soon as my children could distinguish between coins.
 Here are a few ideas to teach children about money at various stages of childhood.